-- The information plaque is to contain the following information: - o Public Open Space logo measuring at least 30 cm by 30 cm; - o "Open to public 24 hours" statement; - Public space owner and their contact information.
-See image on the right for example.
-Please refer to Annex 1-1 of Circular URA/PB/2022/07-AUDG on POPS Design Guidelines for template of the logo. - All text on the signage is to be highly contrasting with the background colour of the sign, at least 20mm in height, and in a highly legible font.
+- The information plaque is to contain the following information: - o Public Open Space logo measuring at least 30 cm by 30 cm; - o "Open to public 24 hours" statement; - o Public space owner and their contact information. - See image on the right for example.
+Please refer to Appendix 1-1 of Circular URA/PB/2017/02-PCUDG on POPS Design Guidelines for template of the logo. - All text on the signage is to be highly contrasting with the background colour of the sign, at least 20mm in height, and in a highly legible font.